ethanhandler17/ClassCoding/README.md

 - Restores one life when collected (max 3 lives)
 - Auto-destroys after 10 seconds if not collected

+### Shield.cs
+- Shield power-up collision detection with player
+- Activates shield on PlayerController when collected
+- Auto-destroys after 10 seconds if not collected

 ### GameOverManager.cs
 - Displays final score from PlayerPrefs
 - Handles restart functionality (R key)